Saptha-me/Bindu/README.md

 Millions Agents from mutiple frameworks - but how they will communicate?
 We are making the Esperanto of AI Agent Communication to solve the problem.
 Enabling effortless collaboration across [Smolagent](https://github.com/huggingface/smolagents), [AgnoAI](https://github.com/agno-agi/agno), [CrewAI](https://github.com/crewai/crewai) and more.
-One protocol to unite them all — simple, powerful, and ready to transform how your agents communicate.
+One protocol to unite them all , simple, powerful, and ready to transform how your agents communicate.

-## 🌐 Our Vision
+## 🚀 Our Vision

-**Building the open standard for agent-to-agent communication in a world of billions of AI agents.**
+**Building the Open Standard for Agent-to-Agent Communication in a World of Billions of AI Agents.**

 As autonomous agents proliferate, secure and efficient communication becomes critical.
 Our protocol enables decentralized agent communication with:

 - **Security First**: Built on mutual TLS (mTLS) for enterprise-grade security
+- **Framework-Agnostic Adapters**: Adapter system translates between different frameworks' internal representations.
+- **Persistent State Management**: Maintain context and cognitive state across interactions
 - **High Performance**: Lightweight protocol optimized for distributed systems
 - **Future-Ready**: Designed for the coming era of autonomous, agent-driven applications

-We're building the foundation for a truly decentralized agent ecosystem.

-## 🤔 The Problem

-As AI agent ecosystems grow more complex, a critical challenge emerges: **agents built with different frameworks can't easily communicate with each other**.
-This communication barrier prevents:

-- **Automatic Decision Making**: Agents can't collaborate on complex tasks requiring multiple specialized capabilities
-- **Cross-Framework Collaboration**: Teams using different agent technologies are forced to build custom integration layers
-- **Consistent Media Handling**: Image, audio, and video content gets processed inconsistently across frameworks
-- **Cognitive State Sharing**: Agents can't share their understanding or context with other agents

 Without a standardized protocol, creating multi-agent systems becomes exponentially more complex, requiring custom adapters for each pair of frameworks.

-## 💡 The Solution

-Pebble provides a universal communication layer that enables seamless interaction between agents built on different frameworks:

-- **Framework-Agnostic Adapters**: Pebble's adapter system translates between different frameworks' internal representations
-- **Cognitive Protocol**: Enhanced agent interactions with standardized cognitive capabilities (act, see, listen, think)
-- **Smart Media Handling**: Automatic conversion between different frameworks' media requirements (URL → direct content)
-- **Unified Message Format**: Standardized message structure ensures consistent data exchange
-- **Persistent State Management**: Maintain context and cognitive state across interactions

-With Pebble, your AI agents can focus on solving problems together rather than struggling to understand each other.

 ## 🚀 Getting Started